 If you are a local council or housing association tenant and have problems with damp or condensation you should approach your landlord direct.

 For advice and help on insulation and heating contact your local council, Citizens Advice Bureau or DSS office.
 Your gas or electricity company can give advice about budget schemes like fuel savings stamps which spread the cost of heating.
 Advisory leaflets are available from libraries or from your local Energy Efficiency Advice Centre.

 If, due to dampness, window frames, etc. in your home are affected by rot you may decide to treat the wood with preservatives.
 A leaflet Wood Preservatives in your Home, gives valuable advice on the use of these chemicals; the leaflet is available from the Department of Environment, Food and Rural Affairs, DEFRA Publications, AD-mail 6000, London SW1A 2XX.
 Telephone 08459 556000 Email

 It is important to remember, however, that the only lasting remedy for wood rot is to cure the damp which caused it in the first place.

-The properties and premises scattered across our fair land; from Dover, to Woolwich, to London and beyond……….
+The properties and premises scattered across our fair land, from Penzance, to Cambridge, from Sheffield to Darlington……….

-Disrepair of ones home leads to disrepair of the individual and in time…..disrepair and neglect of ones country !…………….
-I trust you, my fair friend….to make good the needed repairs, build where necessary…and never, never, let rot, decay and degradation of your most prized investment, fall into a state of irreparable decline.
+Disrepair of an Englishman’s property leads to disrepair of the individual and in time….disrepair and neglect of ones country !…………… I trust you, my fair friend…..to make good the needed repairs, build where necessary and never let rot, decay and degradation of your most prized investment, fall into a state of irreparable decline.
 You sir, I trust….are far better than that.
-For this is forever England….”
+For this is forever our beloved homeland….”